 3.8.7 Self-Limiting Facility

 (1) A Resource Entity or Interconnecting Entity (IE) for a Self-Limiting Facility may establish a MW Injection or MW Withdrawal limit by submitting an attestation in a form designated by ERCOT through the Resource Registration process.
 The Resource Entity or IE shall simultaneously provide a copy of the attestation to the interconnecting Transmission and/or Distribution Service Provider (TDSP).
-All Resources within a Self-Limiting Facility shall be represented by a single Resource Entity and a single QSE.